sharadbhadouria/GeoCodingProxy/README.md

 How To Use The Services API:

 Request should be of the form http://localhost:8000/?q=san+francisco+dolores+park

+You can directly run the url on any latest browser OR

 On another terminal/command prompt run following to see some results: